texfaq/texfaq.github.io/FAQ-multidoc.md

-A completely different approach is to use the [`pdfpages`](https://ctan.org/pkg/pdfpages) package, and to include articles submitted in PDF format into a a PDF document produced by PDFLaTeX.
+A completely different approach is to use the [`pdfpages`](https://ctan.org/pkg/pdfpages) package, and to include articles submitted in PDF format into a a PDF document produced by pdfLaTeX.
 The package defines an `\includepdf` command, which takes arguments similar to those of the `\includegraphics` command.
 With keywords in the optional argument of the command, you can specify which pages you want